-I’m a Washington D.C.-based writer covering neuroscience, stem cell research, and a smattering of other fields for Science Magazine.
+I’m a Washington D.C.-based writer and editor covering neuroscience and other biomedical research for Science Magazine.

 I studied cognitive science and comparative literature at the University of Georgia before setting out in search of the vague job description “learn and explain things.”
 I worked on the Appalachian trail and on a family farm in Maine, and led educational hikes through the Blue Ridge mountains in Virginia.
 Then the Science Communication program at the University of California, Santa Cruz introduced me to the ultimate learn-and-explain-things job.
 Some of my first projects were published on Wired, Scientific American, KUSP radio and others.